California Steam Navigation Company: Ships

 Active (sidewheel steamer): She was built for the Sacramento River route in 1849.
-She was purchased by the US Coast Survey in 1852.
-The government sold the ship for $30,000 in June 1862.
+She was purchased by the United States Coast Survey in 1852.
+The United States Government sold the ship for $30,000 in June 1862.
 After a variety of private charters, the company acquired her no later than April 1866.
 The ship was, in turn, acquired from the company by the California, Oregon, and Mexico Steamship Company in 1867.
 She hit a rock and was wrecked south of Cape Mendocino in 1870.

 Ajax (propeller steamer): Built in Brooklyn, New York in 1864, she was purchased by the company with California in 1865 for $250,000.
 The ship was acquired from the company by the California, Oregon, and Mexico Steamship Company in 1867.

 Amador (sidewheel steamer): She was built for the company and entered service in October 1869.
 She was acquired from the company by the California Pacific Railroad Company in 1871.

 Amelia (sidewheel steamer): She was launched in 1863 originally as a San Francisco Bay ferry, running between Alviso and San Francisco.
 In 1868, Amelia was one of the first steamers in the Bay Area to convert from coal to oil for fuel.
 She was acquired from the company by the California Pacific Railroad Company in 1871.

 American Eagle: She was one of the original ships consolidated into the company in 1854, The ship was damaged in a boiler explosion and thereafter lay moored on the levee in Sacramento for several years.
 In 1859 her topsides were removed and she was converted into a barge.

 Anna Abernethy (sidewheel steamer): She ran as a competitor to the company on the Marysville - San Francisco route beginning in 1854.
 She was taken over by the company by 1856.
 She broke her drive shaft while on the Petaluma - San Francisco run in 1857.

 Antelope (sidewheel steamer): The ship reached the Bay Area in 1851 by sailing around Cape Horn.
 In California she sailed for the "Independent Line" and was one of the vessels consolidated into the California Steam Navigation Company when it was formed in 1854.
 The vessel was acquired from the company by the California Pacific Railroad Company in 1871.